frankligy/SNAF/docs/tutorial.rst

 .. note::

-    Optitype is again tool that is super easy to install as they provide the docker version, the input you need is the fastq file for your patient RNA-Seq sample, just follow their `GitHub instructions <https://github.com/FRED-2/OptiType>`_.
+    Optitype is again a tool that is super easy to install as they provide the docker version, the input you need is the fastq file for your patient RNA-Seq sample, just follow their `GitHub instructions <https://github.com/FRED-2/OptiType>`_.
 You can use your own favorite HLA typing tool as well.
 All we need is the HLA typing information.
 I provide the Optitype script I used here: :ref:`reference_to_hla_typing`.